Laulajatar/my-oblivion-mods/A Rainbow of Treasures/docs/New Gems - Readme.txt

 Install
 -------

-Drop lGems.esp and lGems.bsa in your data folder.
+Drop lNewGems.esp and lNewGems.bsa in your data folder.
 I suggest using a mod manager for this.
 Wrye Bash is my one true love.
+Rebuild your Bashed Patch if using (if not.. why?) to merge the leveled lists.